Elections in Sønderborg Municipality

 -

-If you have not received your voting card by Thursday, November 13, 2025, you can still vote.
-You just need to bring either your passport, driver's license or health card.
+If you have not received your voting card before the election, or if you have lost it, you can still vote.
+You just need to show up at your polling station and bring valid identification (passport, driver's license or health card).

 -